ejfrancis/meteor-husky/README.md

 ### Debug hooks easily

-If you need to debug hooks, simply use `npm run <script-name>`.
+If you need to debug hooks, simply use `meteor npm run <script-name>`.
 For example:

 ```bash
 npm run precommit